Quandela/Perceval/docs/source/reference/logging.rst

     from perceval.utils.logging import logger, channel
     logger.info('I log something as info in channel user', channel.user)

-To set a level for a channel you can use the following method:
+To set a level for a channel, use the following method:

 .. code-block:: python